CDRH/datura/docs/4_developers/saxon.md

 Now you and others may run `saxon (arguments)` from anywhere on your system to save typing and run Saxon within scripts.

+If you get an error about locating a Java Runtime, this is probably because macOS no longer comes installed with a Java Runtime Environment.
+Download the latest stable version of the open-source Java Development Kit from https://jdk.java.net/.

 ## Reference
 - Download / Support Info: http://saxonica.com/download/opensource.xml